 Joining the Choir as a Choral Scholar

 Choral Awards at all colleges are now made only to prospective undergraduate students who already hold an academic offer to Cambridge.
-Emmanuel has recently rejoined the intercollegiate scheme, through which most Choral Awards in Cambridge are made.
+Emmanuel is part of the intercollegiate scheme, through which most Choral Awards in Cambridge are made.
 Full details of this scheme, including advice about auditions, and information about the optional Vocal Assessment Day held each September are available on the University's website.

 University-wide open days for choral scholarships are held in April or May each year but the Director of Chapel Music, Mr Richard Latham, is glad to answer questions and to meet potential applicants through the year.